wolpert/terrapin/statemachine/README.md

 ## Developer Notes

 This was originally a Java version of the RubyOnRails project activerecord-statemachine.
-It has grown in complexity and was reworked to use Immutables for the internal model to help with thread safety while state machines are changed.
+It has grown in complexity and was reworked to use Immutables for the internal model.
 Though this project tries to be thread-safe, its highly dependent on how the stateful objects are used during the transitions, and code that is executed for the pre/post hooks.
 I removed the old plugable locking mechanism and hook code with the goal of trying to rework it so it's easier to use and better performance.
+Also, I reworked the structure of the code to follow the 'manager-model' layout.

 ### Managers/Factories
 * StateMachineFactory: Used to create and validate state machines